The University of Portsmouth, CCI, are proud to announce a School of Art and Design lecture, by special guest, Chris Arran.

 The School of Art and Design at the University of Portsmouth is running two brand new short courses in Eldon Building from 01 July to 28 August 2015.

 On Wednesday 24 June CCI will be holding their annual Faculty Research Conference.
 This will be taking place in the Eldon building and will be an all day event.
 In attendance will be keynote speaker, Dr Sally Stewart from Glasgow School of Art giving her talk ‘Designerly Ways of Researching or How to Make Research Sense for Creative Practice’ as

-On Wednesday 13 May, you are all invited to enjoy ‘An Afternoon of Traditional Iranian Music’ An educational experience of traditional Iranian music and musical instruments starting at 3pm in Eldon EW 1.10 (room subject to change).
-Free tickets to all University of Portsmouth students.
+You are all invited to enjoy ‘An Afternoon of Traditional Iranian Music’, an educational experience of traditional Iranian music and musical instruments.

 This installation is the work of final year BSc (Hons) Music and Sound Technology students George Lee, Max Jones, Ryan Aldis, and Sam Harper.